Acceleration by Random Stepsizes: Hedging, Equalization, and the Arcsine Stepsize Schedule: Introduction

 Briefly, this Arcsine distribution arises naturally for the special case of quadratics because: (1) the convergence rate is invariant w.r.t.\ the stepsize order and thus depends only on the empirical measure of the stepsizes; and (2) the Arcsine distribution is the limit as $n \to \infty$ of the empirical measure of the optimal $n$ (deterministic) stepsizes for GD~\citep{young53}.
 See \S\ref{ssec:hi:quad} for details.

 The resulting convergence rate~\eqref{eq-intro:rate} requires roughly $\Theta(\sqrt{\kappa} \log \tfrac{1}{\eps})$ iterations to produce an $\eps$-accurate solution.
-Such a rate is called ``accelerated'' because its dependence on $\kappa$ improves over the standard $\Theta(\kappa \log \tfrac{1}{\eps})$ iteration complexity required by GD with constant stepsizes.
+Such a rate is called ``accelerated'' because its dependence on $\kappa$ improves over the standard $\Theta(\kappa \log \tfrac{1}{\eps})$ convergence rate required by GD with constant stepsizes.
 Moreover, this convergence rate $\Theta(\sqrt{\kappa} \log \tfrac{1}{\eps})$ is information-theoretically optimal for any first-order algorithm~\citep{nesterov-survey,nem-yudin}, and matches the worst-case convergence rate of accelerated algorithms that change GD beyond just its stepsizes, e.g., the Conjugate Gradient method~\citep{hestenes1952methods}, Polyak's Heavy Ball method~\citep{polyak1964some}, Nesterov-style momentum methods~\citep{nesterov-agd}, and more~\citep{d2021acceleration}.
-See Table~\ref{tab:comparison}, left.